rezaadi0105/ps4_autoLL/README.md

 Base on [remote_lua_loader](https://github.com/shahrilnet/remote_lua_loader) and [itsPLK's fork](https://github.com/itsPLK/ps5_lua_loader)

 ## How to use
-* copy files from savedata dir to your save, encrypted and resign to your accounts (you can either use apollo and discord bot from HTOS)
+* Copy files from savedata dir to your save, encrypted and resign to your accounts (you can either use apollo and discord bot from HTOS)
-* download vtx hen from [EchoStretch's releases] (https://github.com/EchoStretch/ps4-hen-vtx/releases) and use one of the `.bin` match your PS4 version and rename to `payload.bin`
+* Download vtx hen from [EchoStretch's releases](https://github.com/EchoStretch/ps4-hen-vtx/releases) and use one of the `.bin` match your PS4 version and rename to `payload.bin`
-* copy `payload.bin` to root dir your USB drive (exFAT format)
+* Copy `payload.bin` to the root dir your USB drive (exFAT format) (it only needs to do once)
-* plug to ps4 and run the games, it will do the exploit and copy `payload.bin` to internal HDD (it's only need to copy for one time)
+* Plug to PS4 and run the games, it will do the exploit and copy `payload.bin` to internal HDD (it only needs to be copied once)
+* enjoy
-* enjoy, please note that there might bugs, this is early version of lapse exploit so keep it in mind
+Please note that there might be bugs; this is an early version of the Lapse exploit, so keep it in mind

 ## Game Compatibility